mrichnu/blog/_posts/2022-03-27-aws-billing-conductor-first-impressions.md

-I just deleted the billing group and its associated pro-forma CUR this morning (April 1st), but I fear that since we crossed into a new month we may be charged the full amount again for April
+I just deleted the billing group and its associated pro-forma CUR this morning (April 1st), but I fear that since we crossed into a new month we may be charged the full amount again for April.